IgniteUI/indigo-design-docfx/en/components/icon.md

 ## Styling

-The Icon comes with styling flexibility through the overrides for selectable graphic and the color used to fill it.
+The Icon comes with styling flexibility through the overrides for selectable graphic and the color applied to it.

 <img class="responsive-img" src="../images/icon_styling.png" srcset="../images/icon_styling@2x.png 2x" />